Graphite drawing tools you need - Artist's Essentials

 White-Charcoal.jpg

 White charcoal or graphite or conte is another great tool for highlights.
-I generally use these only when any of the above highlight methods didn’t work or I made an error and can't fix it.
+I only use these when any of the above highlight methods won't work or I made an error and can't fix it.
 This is my damage control tool - if I missed a highlight area, I use white charcoal pencil to add that back in.
-Now, on a super thick layer of graphite/charcoal, this would fail to work.
-That is why I always suggest to start lighter and gradually add dark tones as it’s easier to darken areas but much more difficult to lighten them.
+On a super thick layer of graphite/charcoal, this would fail to work.

 9. Workable fixatif